erievs/FourthTube/README.md

 Update 1: A member on our Discord, saltsalad, has reported that switching to VisionOS in settings appears to resolve the issue of playback, but not subtitles.

 Update 2: Smu1zel has found the issue, YouTube has required a PO-TOKEN on the default implemention.
-An interm release will make VisionOS the default choice, but do be aware it will cause YouTube Kids content to be unwatchable as it's blocked from it.
+An interim release will make VisionOS the default choice, but do be aware it will cause YouTube Kids content to be unwatchable as it's blocked from it.

+Update 3.
+The interim release Beta 34.1 source code has been finished (sorry for a direct GitHub edit, erievs has lumbago (lazy), and this was small enough where I erievs didn't feel like setting up git proper).
+Someone else will have to build it as erievs is having a nightmere of a time trying to build it at the momment, a devkitpro update was needed and it isn't going smoothly for them.

 **Please don't make duplicate issues (such as O3DS crashing).
 This will only make it harder to keep track of bugs.**